 (d) Identify the group having metal, non-metal, liquid as well as gas at the room

-- Elements of group 17 are having liquid, gas, metal and non-metals as well at room temperature.
+(d) Elements of group 17 are having metal, non-metal, liquid as well as gas at room temperature.

-Q-28) The increasing order of reactivity among group 1 elements is Li < Na < K < Rb CI > Br > I. Explain.
+Q-28) The increasing order of reactivity among group 1 elements is Li < Na < K < Rb < Cs whereas that among group 17 elements is F > Cl > Br > I. Explain.

 Q-29)Write the general outer electronic configuration of s-, p-, d- and f- block elements.

-= No. of s – block groups + No. of d – block groups + No. of p – block groups
+= Number of s–block groups + Number of d–block groups + Number of p–block groups

 = 2 + 10 + 4 = 16

-Thus, the given element is in third period and sixteenth the group in the periodic table.
+Therefore, the given element is in the third period and a sixteenth group of the periodic table.
 Thus, the required element is Sulphur.

-= No. of s – block groups + No. of d – block groups
+= Number of s–block groups + Number of d–block groups

 = 2 + 2 = 4

-Thus, the given element is in fourth period and fourth the group in the periodic table.
+Therefore, the given element is in the fourth period and fourth group of the periodic table.
 Thus, the required element is Titanium.

 Q-31) The first (∆iH1) and the second (∆iH2) ionization enthalpies (in kJ mol–1)and the (∆egH) electron gain enthalpy (in kJ mol–1) of a few elements are given below: